Baba Hari Dass: Leaving home at the age of eight

 Hari Datt's early childhood years were marked by sadness and the feeling of separation: "When I was small, about five-six years old, I began to feel unhappy and sad inside.
-That sadness would be enhanced at the sunset at the Himalayas...A feeling of separation would come, and I would feel like I was closed inside a box where it is dark.
+That sadness would be enhanced at the sunset in the Himalayas...
+A feeling of separation would come, and I would feel like I was closed in a box where it is dark.
 The dome of the sky and the earth at night would make me feel like I was inside the box.
 'How can I get out of this box?' was my constant question."
 His parents were puzzled by his strange behavior of leaving the house early in the morning and refusing to go into the house.
 He also didn't like to go to school to learn reading and writing.

-His father, a Sanskrit scholar and tough disciplinarian, forced Hari Datt to memorize Sanskrit grammar and prayers.
+His father, a Sanskrit scholar, and tough disciplinarian, forced Hari Datt to memorize Sanskrit grammar and prayers.
 In 1931–1932, his father died at age 56 of a heart attack, an event which shook the whole family, but also brought Hari Datt a sense of relief.
 With the pressure lifted, Hari Datt was free to do anything he wanted.
 However, he assumed more responsibilities by helping his mother in farming, taking care of the cows, and threshing grain.
 Also, he had to go to school and do homework.

-He was attracted to freedom that monks had in their lifestyle, unburdened by excess of clothing or work, and who did not have to attend school.
+He was attracted to the freedom that monks had in their lifestyle, unburdened by an excess of clothing or work, and who did not have to attend school.
 "Whenever any monk would come to the village temple, I would go to see them, I started living like a monk."
 His mother came home one day to find him sitting, wearing only a loincloth, with wood ash smeared all over his body.
 She said, "Son, there is no happiness in the world, there is no peace in household life.
 I know you are very attracted to monk life but that is not an easy task either."

-Hari Datt had several conversations with his mother about God, soul and peace.
-His view of the surrounding world as being a restraining box made of earth as the bottom and sky as the top induced him to weep.
-Deciding it had to be lifted, he made his conviction known to his mother, asking her to release him from the confinement of "this box of earth and sky."
-To that she said, "I can't".
+Hari Datt had several conversations with his mother about God, soul, and peace.
+His view of the surrounding world as a restraining box, made of earth as the bottom, and the sky as the top, induced him to weep.
+Deciding this had to be lifted, he made his conviction known to his mother, asking her to release him from the confinement of "this box of earth and sky."
+To that, she said, "I can't".
 He replied, "I'm going."